gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 ### Progressively disclose complexity

-One concept UX designers use to make applications easier to learn and less error-prone is called “progressive disclosure".
+One concept UX designers use to make applications easier to learn and less error-prone is called "progressive disclosure".

 If you were designing a user interface, you might move advanced or rarely-used features to a secondary screen, such as "advanced settings".